How HDPE Milk Jugs Are Made and a Great Alternative

 HDPE milk jugs right after they are formed

-How fast do these machine produce HDPE milk jugs?
+How fast do these machines produce HDPE milk jugs?

 A machine that is properly operating produces a set of bottles about eight times every minute.
 That seems like a lot, but is it?
 Like Einstein said, “it’s all relative.”
 (I think he said something like that) In reality, compared to other processes, this is quite slow.